hsu780112/Bike-Share-Project/README.md

 - Incorporating Additional Features: Introducing features not included in the current dataset could enhance the model's predictive power.

-- Exploring Alternative Models: While the XGBoost model performed best in this project, experimenting with other approaches, such as neural networks or ensemble methods, could yield better results.
+- Exploring Alternative Models: While the XGBoost model performed best in this project, experimenting with other approaches, such as neural networks could yield better results.

 - Balancing Predictive Power with Interpretability: Future work could focus on models that offer a balance between predictive accuracy and interpretability, depending on the needs of the end user.